phoutkham/payoff-chart/README.md

 });
 ```

-adding or removing the vertical line.
+To adding or removing the vertical line.

 ```js
 /* adding the vertical line */